nnaumenko/metaf/readme.md

 * VISNO indicator (no visiblity data)
 * CHINO indicator (no ceiling data)
-* Directional and variable visibility included in remarks, e.g. VIS NE 2 1/2 or VIS 1/2V2
 * Additional visibility value for runway, e.g. VIS 2 1/2 RWY11
 * VC indicator for lightning and other phenomena, e.g. FRQ LTG VC or VIRGA VC ALQDS
-* Surface and tower visibility SFC VIS and TWR VIS
 * Ground-based or aloft obscurations with octa, e.g. FG SCT000 or FU BKN020
 * Density altitude included in remarks
 * Cloud type format used in Asia-Pacific region, e.g. 3CU012
 * Hailstone size included in remarks
+* Variable visibility in meters specified in remarks, e.g. VIS 1400V9999

 ## Acknowledgements